department-of-veterans-affairs/caseflow/client/README.md

 ## Testing

 Frontend unit tests are run using [Mocha](https://mochajs.org/).
-When possible, testing of frontend code should be accomplished through Capybara feature spec tests.
-That is, container components (e.g. pages) should _not_ be tested via mocha tests.
-Only true components should be unit tested via mocha.
-See example component tests in [/test](test).
+All [reusable components](components) should have mocha unit tests.
+[Containers](containers) (e.g. page top-level components) should limit mocha tests to only verifying interactivity.
+Beyond that, feature-level tests should continue to be added using Capybara.
+For more information on mocha tests, see example component tests in [/test](test).